iterative/dvc.org/static/docs/get-started/example-versioning.md

 ### Expand to learn how to download on Windows

-Windows does not ship `wget` utility by default, so you'll need to use a browser to download `data.xml` and save it into `data` subdirectory.
+Windows doesn't ship `wget` utility by default, so you'll need to use a browser to download `data.xml` and save it into `data` subdirectory.
 To download, right-click [this link](https://dvc.org/s3/examples/versioning/data.zip) and click `Save link as`(Chrome) or `Save object as`(Firefox).